-We coordinate with all Tissue Banks, however, most organ donations take place at the medical facility in which the death occurs and the hospital arranges for the donation before turning over the deceased to us for cremation.
+We coordinate with all Tissue Banks.
+However, most organ donations take place at the medical facility where the death occurs, and the hospital arranges for the donation before turning over the deceased to us for cremation.

 Is there a weight limit?

 An individual’s weight at time of death determines if there are additional charges.
 Ask our Family Services Representatives for more information.